-The Teacher Education Program culminates in a semester of student teaching at the level and/or in the field(s) in which the student is preparing.
-Student teaching is done in the public schools of Caddo and Bossier parishes under the supervision of qualified university and public school personnel.
+The Teacher Education Program culminates in a semester of clinical practice at the level and/or in the field(s) in which the student is preparing.
+Clinical practice is done in the public schools of Caddo and Bossier parishes under the supervision of qualified university and public school personnel.

-The student teacher is required to spend a minimum of 30 clock hours per week in the Elementary or Secondary school classroom and spend time in planning conferences and student teacher meetings.

-Because of the heavy demands of student teaching, the student teacher may take no more than one additional course during the student teaching semester.
+The clinical practitioner is required to spend a minimum of 30 clock hours per week in the Elementary or Secondary school classroom and spend time in planning conferences and clinical practitioner meetings.
+Because of the heavy demands of clinical practice, the clinical practitioner may take no more than one additional course during the clinical practice semester.

-Application for a student teaching assignment is made in Education 411 or 421.
-The following are the requirements for admission to a student teaching assignment.
+Application for a clinical practice assignment is made in Education 411 or 421.
+The following are the requirements for admission to a clinical practice assignment.

 - 1. Senior standing in a teacher education curriculum - 2.
-Completion of all courses in a curriculum titled "Methods and Materials in..."

-- 3. Completion of Education 411 or 421 - 4.
-A GPA of 2.5 or better on all college work attempted - 5.
-Grades (last grades in the case of repeats) of C or higher in each required Education and Psychology course, including those in the health and physical education curriculum, and - 6.
+Completion of all courses in a curriculum titled "Methods and Materials in..." - 3.
+Completion of Education 411 or 421 - 4.
+A GPA of 2.5 or better on all college work attempted - Grades (last grades in the case of repeats) of C or higher in each required Education and Psychology course, including those in the health and physical education curriculum, and - 6.
 Grades (last grades in the case of repeats) of C or higher in the subject field or, in the case of the secondary education teacher, fields of certification